DamnUi/PyStats/README.md

 ## Intro
 PyStats scrapes your Python files for any data it can find and presents it intuitively.

-Currently the most updated branch is scrp_dev2
+Currently the most updated branch is scrp_dev2 or major before 10

 ## Quick Start
 Its on pypi